techguruhacks-git/currency-convertor.github.io/README.md

 # currency-convertor.github.io

+Disclaimer: Made with the help of Tutorials and i changed the user interface and add some my own features.

 This is a Web application that allows users to covert one currency to another in real-time. it uses HTml for the structure, CSS for styling and javascript to handle the currency conversion flag conversion by fetching exchange rates froma pulic api.